Ferry & Clas

-Ferry & Clas was an architectural firm in Wisconsin.
-It designed many buildings that are listed on the National Register of Historic Places.
-George Bowman Ferry (1851 - 1918) and Alfred Charles Clas (1859 - 1942) were partners.
+Ferry & Clas was an architectural firm in Wisconsin established in 1890 by George Bowman Ferry (1851–1918) and Alfred Clas (1859–1942).
+The firm designed many buildings that are listed on the National Register of Historic Places.

-The partnership was established in 1890.
-The Book of the Office Work of Geo.
-B. Ferry and Alfred C. Clas, Architects, Milwaukee, Wisconsin was published in 1895.
+A Book of the Office Work of Geo.
+B. Ferry and Alfred C. Clas, Architects, Milwaukee, Wisconsin, was published in 1895.
 The partnership was dissolved in 1912.